 Day 2 – Central Market & Museums

 There’s arguably no better way to understand a culture than by its food so if you want to see where many locals shop, head straight to Riga Central Market.
 The market was originally opened in 1930, is open daily and is considered one of the largest markets in Europe.

 Walk down the aisles and explore the many vendors selling fresh fruit and vegetables, dairy products, fish, meat and much more!
 There are also a number of vendors selling freshly baked pastries, making this a great place to pick up some breakfast or lunch!
 You can also book a food tour of the market here.

 Museum of the Occupation of Latvia

-The Museum of the Occupation of Latvia is one of the best museums in Riga to explore that covers the history of German and Soviet occupation of Latvia from WWII until the collapse of the Soviet Union in 1991.
-Its permanent site is close to the House of the Blackheads but as its currently being renovated the museum has been temporarily relocated to close to the canal.
+The Museum of the Occupation of Latvia is one of the best museums in Riga to explore that covers the history of the German and Soviet occupation of Latvia from WWII until the collapse of the Soviet Union in 1991.
+It has been newly renovated and is located in the Old Town near House of the Blackheads.
 Entrance to the museum is by donation.

 Ethnographic Open-Air Museum of Latvia

-Take buses 1, 19, 28 or 29 to get here by public transport or a taxi on Taxify will cost around €8 from central Riga.
+Take buses 1, 19, 28 or 29 to get here by public transport or a Bolt ride will cost around €8 from central Riga.

 Enjoy Riga’s famous nightlife